zuowendong/Zuowendong/README.md

 <!--
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Zuowendong&layout=compact)](https://github.com/anuraghazra/github-readme-stats)
 -->
-Today is January 17, 2026, let's keep going!
+Today is January 18, 2026, let's keep going!
 As the saying goes.
-Become the person you want to be, not the person others see you as.
+Shake hands with every voice, but sign a contract only with your own heart.